Maritime history of Odisha: Cambodia

-Emigrants from Kalinga came to Cambodia in the 3rd century BC, fleeing from the emperor Ashoka.
+Emigrants from Kalinga came to Cambodia in the 3rd century BC, fleeing Emperor Ashoka.

 However, after Ashoka had converted to Buddhism and sent missionaries to Cambodia, they accepted the teachings and helped establish the religion in the region.

 The early monuments of the Khmers (of modern Cambodia) appear to be of Andhra origin rather than from Kalinga.

 However, although some of the inscriptions at Angkor Wat in Cambodia are in Sanskrit, others are in the Kalinga script.

 The design of the Angkor Wat temple shows influences from the Jagannath Puri temple of Odisha.

 China

-The first record of trade with China is found in the account of Fa Hien (399–411 AD) who sailed in a merchant vessel from the port of Temralipti back to China.
+The first record of trade with China is found in the account of Fa Hien (399–411 AD), who sailed in a merchant vessel from the port of Temralipti back to China.

 The Chinese pilgrim Hieun Tsang (645 CE) tells of sea voyages from the ports of Tamralipta (modern Tamluk) and Chelitalo to Simhala (modern Sri Lanka) and China.
-A former king of Odra (Odisha) named Subhakararisha, who had abdicated in order to become a monk, voyaged to China in 716 AD. and introduced Tantric Buddhism.
+A former king of Odra (Odisha) named Subhakararisha, who had abdicated to become a monk, voyaged to China in 716 AD. and introduced Tantric Buddhism.
 There is an account of the carriage by sea in 794 AD of a present by the King of Udra to the Emperor of China.

 Odisha imported silk from China, and a Chinese coin from the 8th century has been found at Sirpur.
 Between 813 and 818, three missions were sent from the Javanese nation of Kalinga to the court of Hsien Tung in China, bringing rarities such as a live rhinoceros, a five-coloured parrot and some black boys and girls from East Africa.